Course Number: MA 270

 The grading system utilized for the course is “Pass” or “No Pass”.
 In order to receive a “Pass” grade, the student must:

 - Satisfactorily complete the objectives listed for the administrative and clinical medical office assistant as stated in the AAMA guidelines

-- Receive satisfactory evaluations from each of the work area supervisors.
+- Receive satisfactory evaluations for each of the work area supervisors.

 Course Activities and Design